ghyman-oreilly/pdf-code-reviewer/README.md

 # TODO
 * main: cli
-~~* pdf_reader: split pdf into images, map images to PDF pages~~ ~~* ai_service: analyze images, flagging instances of long code lines and providing coord in inches, problematic code, and reformatting suggestion~~
+* ~~pdf_reader: split pdf into images, map images to PDF pages~~
+* ~~ai_service: analyze images, flagging instances of long code lines and providing coord in inches, problematic code, and reformatting suggestion~~
+* ai_service: translate response into a useful data structure
-* pdf_writer: write annotations back to pdf copy
+* pdf_writer: write annotations back to pdf copy, optional txt output

 # Options
 * code-eyeballer PDF or standard (codeballer may be helpful for finding problematic code in notes, etc.)